 For MBR disk, you will get only one AOMEI Recovery Partition.

-If the system crashes or other unbootable issue shows up, create bootable media to boot your computer, and then use this backup image to restore your computer.
+Besides, it still allows you to backup only changed files with its incremental backup.
+If the system crashes or other unbootable issue shows up, you can create bootable media to boot your computer